MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 ::: moniker range=">= tfs-2017"

-### Additional tools from the Marketplace
+### More tools from the Marketplace

-You may find additional tools to help plan and track your work from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/search?target=AzureDevOps&category=Azure%20Boards&sortBy=Downloads), Azure DevOps tab.
+You may find other tools to help plan and track your work from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/search?target=AzureDevOps&category=Azure%20Boards&sortBy=Downloads), Azure DevOps tab.
 ::: moniker-end